The Poodle is one of the best family dogs in the world.

 They are primarily an outdoorsman.
 This poodle mix is hardworking, intelligent and very eager to help.

 Saint Bernedoodles are a master of cold weather but summer can be difficult with their heavy coat.
-So it is important that your Saint Bernedoodle gets plenty of shade in the summer.
+So it is important that your Saint Bernedoodle gets plenty of shade in the summer and avoid hot weather hazards.

 This little white mix is an extremely social and family friendly breed.
 He is the type of dog that can make a new friend everywhere he goes.